Sherpa Tip: If your loan was in default prior to the Covid-19 payment and interest pause, you could be eligible for the Fresh Start program.

-The collectors stop as soon as your loans are consolidated or as soon as you complete the rehabilitation process.
-Once your loans are brought out of default, you won’t be contacted again as long as you keep your loan current.
+The collectors stop as soon as the loans are consolidated or as soon as the rehabilitation process has been completed.

-The best part about getting your federal loans out of default is that you can remain on one of the many great federal repayment plans.
-Income based repayment plans, such as PAYE, ensure that even if you are unemployed, you can keep your loans current and your credit back on track.
+The best part about getting federal loans out of default is the many great federal repayment plans.
+Income-based repayment plans, such as PAYE, ensure that even unemployed borrowers are able to keep their loans current.

 The Student Loan Borrower Assistance Factsheet